 Those of you familiar with MAMP will no doubt know that MAMP’s MySQL root user password is set to root by default and changing it is not as straightforward as it perhaps should be.

-If I have a local site on computer A that I wish to access on computer B I have to replicate that site’s entire folder structure on computer B and on all other computers I want to access the site from.
+I have several computers on my local network each with a local server environment provided by XAMPP.
+As it stands, the local server on each computer can only serve pages stored on that machine.
+This means that if I have a local site on computer A that I wish to access on computer B I have to replicate that site’s entire folder structure on computer B and on all other computers I want to access the site from.

 No big deal really as I currently use ChronoSync to synchronise my site’s folder structure across computers.
 However, it is possible to have any computer on a local network serve pages that are stored on another computer on that same network.
 Here’s how.

 If you want your visitors to be able to send you an email from your site there are several options including mailto, sendmail or Postfix.
 There are also numerous sites offering contact forms for free.
 For a while I was using the excellent swiftmailer which performed perfectly on both my local and remote servers for a while, but subsequently ceased working on my remote server (presumably because of some configuration change by my hosting provider which I never did get to the bottom of).